 In a world that is increasingly more and more connected, we seemed to have lost our connection.
 What a difference a hug makes

-As I was standing in the middle of Queen’s Road Central the other night, crying, I got to thinking… I’m kidding; I’m no Carrie Bradshaw (can’t afford the shoes), but I did stop dead in my tracks after I heard the news about Anthony Bourdain and think that it was finally time to write this story, so here’s why I’m bringing hugging back.
+As I was standing in the middle of Queen’s Road Central a while ago, crying, I got to thinking… I’m kidding; I’m no Carrie Bradshaw (can’t afford the shoes), but I did stop dead in my tracks after I heard the news about Anthony Bourdain and think that it was finally time to write this story, so here’s why I’m bringing hugging back.

 In Hong Kong, and in many places across the globe, the standard greeting now, even between besties who share Netflix passwords, is a double-kiss on the cheek, and while I cherish the romantic notion, and it’s cultural significance in the likes of France, Spain and greater Europe, I truly believe that sometimes you need to forego the niceties and go right on in for a full on hug.